Fill the top basin of the oil burner half full of water.

 Are your oils harmful?

-Our uniquely blended hand made products which are made using fragrance and essential oil blends are manufactured from a distributor that provides Clean Scents that are safer for the home.
-Our oils excludes materials with health concerns that are on California's Proposition 65 list.
+Majority of our uniquely blended handmade products which are made using fragrance and essential oil blends are manufactured from a distributor that provides Clean Scents that are safer for the home.
+Our oils exclude materials with health concerns that are on California's Proposition 65 list.
 The oils are 100% phthalate, carcinogen, and mutagen free.
-Our oils are also free from reproductive, organ, or acute toxins.
+Our oils are also free from a reproductive, organ, or acute toxins.
 We do follow IFRA, or International Fragrance Association recommended dosages to provide safe products.

-We do not recommend using oils out of our glass doppler bottles on skin due to the fact of the oils are not diluted with a carrier oil.
+We do not recommend using oils out of our glass doppler bottles on the skin.
+Our uniquely blended oils are not diluted with a carrier oil.
 (Some oils are not skin safe or ONLY skin safe when diluted to a certain percentage.)

 Can oils be used in a diffuser?